SwitchAxe/Rewire/README.md

       keep parsing that `Any` until it can't anymore, and then it will move on.
 There can be multiple `Any`s in a `Seq`.
   - Fully implemented and tested.

+## Parser

+- List
+  - Accepts a series of token types, and parses each one of them exactly once.
+Effectively equivalent to a lexer's `Seq`.
+- Repeat
+  - Just like a lexer's `Any`.
+- Ignore
+  - Used to forget about a specific token in a specific position
+  - in a `List` or other control flow tokens:
+    - `List<Ignore<Punctuation<'('>>, Name, Punctuation<')'>>`
+      ignores a '(' and a ')' at the end of the above List.
+      They will not be present in the generated AST, so it's useful to remove arbitrary syntax and only keep its meaning.
+- Punctuation/Punctuations
+  - They work just like in the lexer, but with parsing in mind.
+- Not
+  - It works just like in the lexer.

 In `Description.ixx` you'll see a bunch of stuff explicitly not supposed to be edited by the user.
 Don't touch that.
 Later, you'll